-- (b) the authority to prospect and the petroleum lease are not held by the same person.123 - (2) The application must be treated as if it were separate applications for the authority to prospect part and the petroleum lease part. - (3) The application for the authority to prospect part must be decided under this division. - (4) The application for the petroleum lease part must be decided under division 5 or 6.124 - (5) Despite subsections (2) to (4), a certificate of application under section 252125 can not be issued for either application until the relevant requirements for making the application have been complied with. - (6) The applicant may amend each application to comply with the requirements.
+- (3) The application for the authority to prospect part must be decided under this division. - (4) The application for the petroleum lease part must be decided under division 5 or 6.118 - (5) Despite subsections (2) to (4), a certificate of application under section 252119 can not be issued for either application until the relevant requirements for making the application have been complied with. - (6) The applicant may amend each application to comply with the requirements.